-2.4 Kidney stone disease

-Kidney stone disease (KS) has high incidence and recurrence rates and can damage renal function.
-Patients with KS may develop hematuria and many other complications, such as urinary tract infections.
-The occurrence of KS is closely related to dietary habits, as well as chronic diseases such as diabetes.
-Alterations to the intestinal flora may play a role in the pathophysiology of KS, as 75% of kidney stones contain calcium oxalate and oxalate homeostasis is mainly maintained by the intestinal flora.
-Moreover, an inverse relationship has been found between the incidence of recurrent KS and the abundance of the intestinal bacteria Oxalobacter formigenes.
-Oxalobacter formigenes can decompose oxalate in the gut, and thus reduce the formation of calcium oxalate kidney stones in humans.
-Studies have shown that the intestinal microbial structure is significantly altered in patients with KS.
-The abundance of Prevotella was higher in a healthy control group, while the abundance of Bacteroides was higher in patients with renal calculi.
-Moreover, β diversity was lower in patients with kidney stones compared to healthy controls, and Bacteroidetes and Pseudomonas were enriched in patients with KS.

-2.5 Acute kidney injury

-Acute kidney injury (AKI) has high mortality and morbidity rates.
-Interestingly, the intestinal flora plays an important role in the pathogenesis of AKI.
-AKI disrupts the immune system and metabolism, which leads to damage to intestinal epithelial structures.
-This disruption can increase the transfer of bacteria, inflammatory factors and toxins through the gut epithelial barrier, which leads to disorder of the intestinal microecology.
-Imbalances in the intestinal flora may also enable toxins to directly exacerbate AKI.
-The interplay between gut dysbiosis and the renal system is an important regulator of AKI, and suggests that changes in the gut flora may reflect the course of AKI to some extent.
-The abundance of Dantobacter was significantly increased in the intestinal tract of a mouse model of AKI.
-Furthermore, ischemia-reperfusion injury in a model of AKI increased the abundance of Clostridium and Ruminococcus and decreased the abundance of Bifidobacterium TM7.
-The overall characteristics of dysbiosis in AKI are an increase in Enterobacteriacea and a decrease in Lactobacilli.

-2.6 Diabetic nephropathy
+2.4 Diabetic nephropathy

 Diabetic nephropathy is one of the most severe and prognostic complications of diabetes mellitus.
 Disturbances in the gut microbiota have been observed in type 1 and type 2 diabetes, including significant reductions in the abundance of Lactobacillus and Bifidobacteria, which are involved in maintenance of intestinal epithelial integrity.
 Other bacteria with high pathogenic potential, such as Clostridium and Bacteroidetes, were significantly increased in abundance[47].
 In addition, intestinal flora that produce short-chain fatty acids (SCFAs) are significantly reduced in patients with diabetic nephropathy[48].
 A meta-study suggested that H. pylori infection is associated with increased risk of diabetic nephropathy and plays a role in the disease[49].
 Moreover, antigens on the surface of Leptotrichia googfellowii have been found to stimulate CD8+ T cells to attack islets, which can promote the development of diabetic nephropathy.
 Short-chain fatty acid metabolites of Lactobacillus and Bifidobacterium can reduce insulin resistance and delay the progression of kidney disease[47].
 Thus, the complex interactions between the intestinal flora, intestinal metabolism and diabetes suggest the microflora play multiple roles in diabetic nephropathy.